gcpmaster/gcp/CloudBuild/hello-world-jib/README.md

-# How to work with spring boot hello-world with jib
+# spring boot hello-world with jib plugin & push image into Google Artifact Registry
 Steps:
     - Create new service account with minimum Roles as "Artifact Registry Writer"
     - Create the key file